-In support of my specialized expertise in the assessment and diagnosis of thought disorders and delusions are 12 years of experience at a major UCLA clinical research project on schizophrenia where I received annual training in the assessment and diagnosis of delusions and thought disorders using the Brief Psychiatric Rating Scale (BPRS) to diagnostic reliability of r=.90 to the co-directors of the Diagnostic Unit at the UCLA-Brentwood VA, Dr. Lukoff and Dr. Ventura.
+In support of my specialized expertise in the assessment and diagnosis of thought disorders and delusions are 12 years of experience at a major UCLA clinical research project on schizophrenia where I received annual training in the assessment and diagnosis of delusions and thought disorders using the Brief Psychiatric Rating Scale (BPRS).
+My annual training was to a diagnostic reliability of r=.90 to the co-directors of the Diagnostic Unit at the UCLA-Brentwood VA, Dr. Lukoff and Dr. Ventura.
 The entry on my vitae for this work experience while I was at Dr. Nuechterlein's project at UCLA is: